 We will organize circles of 6-8 people, and each week we'll read a chapter from Laudato Si' and discuss via Zoom.
 Pope Francis’ hope is that we will discuss this encyclical with spirit and grow into what he calls an “eco converted people."

 Universal Apostolic Preferences are the fruit of a process of discernment lasting almost two years.
 All Jesuits, in collaboration with lay partners in ministry throughout the world, have spent time in reflection and dialogue to discern the core principles that will guide our mission for the next ten years.
 These themes were presented to Fr.
 Arturo Sosa, SJ, the Superior General of the Society of Jesus, who, with the approval and directive of Pope Francis, crafted them into our new four Universal Apostolic Preferences.
 They give a horizon, a point of reference to the whole Society of Jesus.
-They capture our imaginations and awaken our desires.
 They unite us in our mission.
-The new Preferences are four areas vital for our world today.

 1. PROMOTING DISCERNMENT AND THE SPIRITUAL EXERCISES2.
 WALKING WITH THE EXCLUDED3.
 CARING FOR OUR COMMON HOME4.
 JOURNEYING WITH THE YOUTH